alicelouisejane/CGMprocessing/README.md

 with the International Consensus on Use of Continuous Glucose
 Monitoring: [Danne
 2017](https://care.diabetesjournals.org/content/40/12/1631).
 This
-package also includes a specific function for use in the in the context of diabetes exercise studies, which splits up CGM into specific time periods post-exercise.
+package also includes a specific function for use in the context of diabetes exercise studies, which splits up CGM into specific time periods post-exercise.
 Specific outputs inline with exercise recommendations in type 1 diabetes: [Riddell 2017](https://pubmed.ncbi.nlm.nih.gov/28126459/).